Spicy and bold-tasting, this 30-minute recipe elevates the humble chicken breast into a wonderfully flavorful dish.

 - ¼ teaspoon cayenne pepper

-- 2 tablespoons avocado oil or avocado oil spray
+- 2 tablespoons avocado oil - or avocado oil spray

 Instructions

-- Brush (or spray) the chicken breasts with the oil on both sides, then sprinkle both sides with the seasoning mixture, pressing with your fingers to help the coating adhere.
+- Brush (or spray) the chicken breasts with oil on both sides, then sprinkle both sides with the seasoning mixture, pressing with your fingers to help the coating adhere.

-- Heat a well-seasoned, large cast iron skillet over high heat until smoking hot, about 5 minutes.
+- Heat a well-seasoned, large cast-iron skillet over high heat until smoking hot, about 5 minutes.

-- Add the chicken breasts.
-Cook for 30 seconds on each side to blacken, then place the skillet in the oven to finish cooking for 10-12 minutes.
-The chicken is done when no longer pink in the center, juices run clear when pierced with a fork, and its internal temperature reaches 160℉.*
+- Place the skillet in the oven to finish cooking for 10-12 minutes.
+The chicken is done when no longer pink in the center, juices run clear when pierced with a fork, and its internal temperature reaches 165℉.

 - Remove the chicken to a platter, loosely cover it with foil to keep it warm, and allow it to rest for 5 minutes before slicing and serving.